 What started as a "what if" question has grown into one of the most innovative social justice art programs across Chicago.
-What if we traveled into homeless youth sites and brought art workshops into centers serving youth in homelessness?
-What if, while they wait for their next appointment, they engage to create through colors, poems and more?
-This was the question that started Called to Create in 2011; With the first site being housed in Bronzeville now has reached into drop-in centers, transitional spaces and shelters across the city of Chicago.
+What if we traveled into spaces serving children & youth experiencing homelessness with art workshops?
+What if, together, we engage to create through colors, poems and more?
+This was the question that started Called to Create in 2010; With the first site being housed in Bronzeville now has reached into drop-in centers, transitional spaces and shelters across the city of Chicago and beyond.

 From art workshops to exhibits, Called to Create has raised conversation about youth homelessness, social justice, juvenile system, housing needs, trafficking and more.
 From coffee shops to nationally recognized museums, these art pieces have been created by youth as young as 8 years old.